SynthstromAudible/DelugeFirmware/docs/community_features.md

           different than Random, then the pattern will play, in the same octave, the same number of random notes as notes are in the held chord and then move to a different octave based on the Octave Mode.
           Tip: Set also Octave Mode to Random to have the equivalent to the old `Random` mode.
-    - **`Note Probability (PROB)`** (unpatchet parameter, assignable to golden knobs).
-This parameter will apply a probability to notes (after rhythm and sequence length conditions have been applied).
-    - **`Chord Type (CHRD)`** (only for Kit Rows): This allows you to emulate a held chord so you can use `Note Mode` on the Kit Row.
+    - **`Chord Simulator (SIM)`**: is only for Kit Rows.
+This allows you to simulate a held chord so you can use `Note Mode` on the Kit Row.
-    - **`Bass Chance (BASS)`**  (unpatchet parameter, assignable to golden knobs):
-      This parameter will apply a chance of replacing the current note to be played with the lowest note of the played notes.
-The higher the value, the more likely that the note played is the bass note of the arpeggiated chord.
-This can be used as a performance tool to open up or close the arpeggio pitch range.
+    - **`Step Repeat (REPE)`**: allows you to set how many times the same note in the pattern is repeated before moving on to the next note of the pattern.

+    The following parameters define other aspects of the notes and the rhythm of the pattern:
+    - **`Gate`**: (automatable and learnable to golden knobs and MIDI CC).
+      This changes the length of the note, as a relative percentage of the time window set between this note and the next.
+      A gate of 25 will make the notes last for 50% of the available time window.
-    - **`Rhythm (RHYT)`** (unpatchet parameter, assignable to golden knobs):
+    - **`Rhythm (RHYT)`**: (automatable and learnable to golden knobs and MIDI CC).
       This parameter will play silences in some of the steps.
 This menu option show zeroes and dashes, "0" means "play note", and "-" means "don't play note" (or play a silence).
 The available options are:
       <details>
       <summary>Rhythm Options</summary>
         <ul>